zootalures/fn/docs/operating/docker-swarm/README.md

 *Prerequisite 2: It assumes that your running environment is already configured to use Swarm's master scheduler.*

-This is a step-by-step procedure to execute Oracle Functions on top of Docker Swarm cluster.
-It works by having Oracle Functions daemon started through Swarm's master, and there enqueueing tasks through Swarm API.
+This is a step-by-step procedure to execute Fn on top of Docker Swarm cluster.
+It works by having the Fn daemon started through Swarm's master, and there enqueueing tasks through Swarm API.

 ### Steps

-1. Start Oracle Functions in the Swarm Master.
+1. Start Fn in the Swarm Master.
 It expects all basic Docker environment variables to be present (DOCKER_TLS_VERIFY, DOCKER_HOST, DOCKER_CERT_PATH, DOCKER_MACHINE_NAME).
 The important part is that the working Swarm master environment must be passed to Functions daemon:
 ```ShellSession
 $ docker login # if you plan to use private images
 $ docker volume create --name functions-datafiles